 I do want to try another service or two to see if I can find a company with more affordable prices and more accurate cooking times.
 I really think the “healthiness” of Green Chef sets them apart from the rest of the options I’ve seen, so I’m afraid of sacrificing health for affordability.
 We’ll see.

 Want to try it out yourself?
-If you use my referral link, you can get 4 free meals on your first order.
-This is a really great deal!
+If you use my affiliate link, you can get a great deal on your first order.

 Have you ever tried a meal delivery service?
 Are you interested in trying one?